 - Ability to do moderate physical work

 Sign up below.
-Breakfast and Lunch will be provided on September 9th.
-Lunch will be provided on September 12th as well.
+Breakfast and Lunch will be provided on March 10th.
+Lunch will be provided at the tree nursery as well.

 Sign up sheet